 The process essentially guides you to map your experience in order to inform your intentions.
 This makes it easier to figure out what’s most important and what you need to do to make those important things happen.
 Once you’ve done your mapping, pull out actions and add them to your to-do list, your calendar, your reminders – whatever you use to manage your tasks.

-To find out how our experienced consultants can help you and your people find their holy grail of time management tools, contact us online or call for an informal chat on 020 7978 1516.
+To find out how our experienced consultants can help you and your people discover a plethora of time management tools, contact us online or call for an informal chat on 020 7978 1516.
 You may also find our one day training on Time Management and Managing Multiple Priorities useful, where we provide a full toolkit for filling your jar.

 Also known as ‘The Rocks of Life,’ ‘The Pickle Jar,’ and ‘The Jar of Life’ Its origins are hard to find, though Stephen Covey credits it to an unknown professor in his book The 7 Habits of Highly Effective People (first published in 1989).
-The internet will tell you that Jeremy Wright defined it in his studies summarised by the article Time Management: The Pickle Jar Theory published in 2002.
+Covey is responsible for the refined version we use today.
+Watch Stephen Covey explain the framework here (N.b. the video is more than a few years old!).